INSPIRE CREATIVITY. IF SOMEONE DOESN'T HAVE ACCESS, WE FIND A WAY!

 - Broadview Acres, Auburn

-ArtVan does work with all populations, agencies, & organizations to support specific needs and requests.
+ArtVan works with all populations, agencies, & organizations to support specific needs and requests.
 These Community Partner Programs (CPPs) may be on a one-time or ongoing basis, depending on the hiring organization who pays a fee-for-service cost for the program.

 - Lewiston Public Schools